fourthdimensionstudio/beautiful-jekyll/_posts/2019-11-28-A-Bunch-Of-Roguelikes-Postmortem.markdown

 ![Aglarond](/devlog/img/rglkPostmortem/aglarond.gif)

 For Aglarond was when I started getting more into what *really* was a roguelike, what made a roguelike be good and what it really meant to develop a roguelike.
-I played a bunch of Brogue and have a very good idea of what was important and what made people want to play roguelikes: *every time I played the game, it was a different experience based on exploration and experimentation* - and also *it was about the stories, even when I failed in the first floor, it is about telling stories, about the time I activated a trap and set everything on fire, and when I had success and went very deep in the game, it was a sucess story*.
+I played a bunch of Brogue and had a very good idea of what was important and what made people want to play roguelikes: *every time I played the game, it was a different experience based on exploration and experimentation* - and also *it was about the stories, even when I failed in the first floor, it is about telling stories, about the time I activated a trap and set everything on fire, and when I had success and went very deep in the game, it was a sucess story*.

 Making a game that lets the user create stories is not an easy task and demands time.
-Sure, making a "roguelike" is easy, just slap a turn-based combat, a dungeon generation and permadeath and there you go, but making a **roguelike** is hard, because it is a game that players go to create their own stories, to explore an always changing environment.
+Sure, making a "roguelike" is easy, just slap a turn-based combat, a dungeon generation and permadeath and there you go, but making a **roguelike** is hard, because it is a game that players go to create their own stories and to explore an always changing environment.

 **What went right?**